Crisis Communication in the Digital Age - Call for Symposium Papers

 The 8th International Communication Days / Crisis Communication in the Digital Age Symposium aims to discuss various aspects of crisis communication in the context of digital communication technologies, focusing on the Covid-19 outbreak.
 The views and thoughts to be put forward in the symposium will be shared with the relevant academic and social circles and efforts will be made to turn these contributions into practice.

 The 8th International Communication Days / Crisis Communication in the Digital Age Symposium will last for three days.
 Professor Paul Argenti (Darthmouth University), known for his work on crisis communication and management, Professor Simon Cottle (Cardiff University), known for his studies in crisis communication and crisis media, Professor Ümit Atabek (Yaşar University), known for his studies on communication governance and strategy, and Associate Professor Gregory Simons (Uppsala University), who has many books and articles in the field of media are among the keynote speakers of the symposium.
-Also, Liz Yeomans, PhD (Leeds Beckett University), known for her research on crisis communication and empathy in public relations and Fügen Toksü (Turkish Public Relations Association - TUHID), known for both her professional work in the public relations sector and her contributions to the academic field will be among the keynote speakers of the symposium.
+Also, Liz Yeomans, PhD (Leeds Beckett University), known for her research on emotional labour and empathy in public relations and Fügen Toksü (Turkish Public Relations Association - TUHID), known for both her professional work in the public relations sector and her contributions to the academic field will be among the keynote speakers of the symposium.

 Crisis Communication in the Digital Age Symposium is an international peer-reviewed scientific event.
 At the symposium, oral presentations are welcome.
 The scientific committee of the symposium includes esteemed academics from home and abroad.